LONGERI197/week1-assignments/README.md

 ## Description

-##### I’m a highly competent and dependable team player who has a natural interest in agriculture, food security and Rural development.
+##### I’m a highly competent and dependable team player who has a natural interest in agriculture, food security
+and Rural development.
 I have proven my abilities in customer service representation, as well as maintaining and creating relationships based on trust.
 I am accustomed to working on a range of projects and implementing strategies based on economic factors.
 I am committed to finding solutions that work for everyone involved and would love the chance to showcase my skills.

 ## Setup/Installation Requirements
 - This is a great place to be, to learn more on Lilian

 - You will learn on Lilian's Background including education, job experience etc.

-- You will learn on Diana's reason for doing the course.

-- The project is easy-to-understand

 - Just click on the hyperlinks that will direct you to view Github projects.